Spartan2909/sanitise/README.md

 126,132,1
 ```

 The first argument to `sanitise!` must be either a string literal or a macro call that expands to a string literal.
-The second argument must be an expression that resolves to a string in CSV format.
+The second argument must be an expression that resolves to a `&str` in CSV format.
 In the above example, `sanitise_config.yaml` must be next to `main.rs`, and `data.csv` must be in the working directory at runtime.

 ## Configuration